COMMERCE 7021 - Commercial Law & Accounting Information Systems (M)

-Electronic copies of the lecture slides and workshop materials will be provided in MyUni (www.myuni.adelaide.edu.au).
+Electronic copies of the lecture notes, the tutorials and the assignment will be provided in MyUni (www.myuni.adelaide.edu.au).
 Students are strongly encouraged to regularly check MyUni for updates.

 Learning & Teaching Activities

-Learning & Teaching ModesTeaching of both Commercial Law and Information Systems sections will involve lectures supported by problem-solving tutorials and workshops examining the materials covered in course content.
+Learning & Teaching ModesTeaching of both Commercial Law and Information Systems sections will be via weekly lectures supported by problem-solving tutorials and workshops examining the materials covered in lectures.
 All students are expected to attend all lectures and tutorials in this course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for a three-unit course or 13 hours for a four-unit course, of private study outside of your regular classes.